kashyapdivya93/SizingTool/README.md

 ## Introduction
 Budgetary Architecture Recommendation (BAR) provides Capacity Planning solutions for customer's IT landscape.
 The centralized self-service tool helps qualify, scope and budget customer opportunities.
 BAR addresses Greenfield and existing/consolidation deployments of Applications, Technology and Systems for On-Premise and Cloud implementations.

-To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.

 ### Challenge
 Forecase of Sizing for DB Workloads might take several hours to fill up information into Bartool.
 It may take an average of 8-10 hours and more than one technical resource to input paramters manually against Opportunity on the BAR Tool for Medium-sized workload.